Selection of the Most Probable Best

 Several frameworks have been proposed to account for input uncertainty in R\&S and optimization via simulation in general.
 We categorize them into three groups according to the treatment of input uncertainty in their problem formulation.
 The first approach is to apply a risk measure with respect to input model estimation error to the performance measure of each solution, and then to compare the risk measure values; \cite{corlu2015, wu2019, pearce2017}, and \cite{ungredda2020} use a risk-neutral measure (mean) and \cite{xie2015,wu2018bayesian} and \cite{helin2020} explore (conditional) value at risk.
-The second category takes the distributionally robust optimization approach; it first assumes an ambiguity set on the input model, finds the worst-case input model for each solution within the ambiguity set, and selects the solution with the best worst-case performance. \cite{gao2017} and \cite{fan2020distributionally} fall under this category.
-The last focuses on providing a probability guarantee that the best solution chosen under the best estimate of the real-world input distribution is in fact optimal; \cite{corlu2013,songnelsonhong2015} and \cite{song2019} take this view, however, point out that when estimation error of the input model is large, the probability guarantee may be low.
+The second category takes the distributionally robust optimization approach~\citep{gao2017,fan2020distributionally}; it first assumes an ambiguity set on the input model, finds the worst-case input model for each solution within the ambiguity set, and selects the solution with the best worst-case performance.
+The last category focuses on providing a probability guarantee that the best solution chosen under the best estimate of the real-world input distribution is in fact optimal; \cite{corlu2013,songnelsonhong2015} and \cite{song2019} take this view, however, point out that when estimation error of the input model is large, the probability guarantee may be lower than the desired level.
 The MPB formulation does not fit in any of the three categories above, which warrants its exploration.

-The MPB formulation also lets us assess the model risk in the R\&S problem due to the discrepancy between the simulator and the target system caused by input uncertainty.
-If the MPB's preference probability clearly dominates all other solutions', then the risk due to input uncertainty is low.
+The MPB formulation also lets us assess the risk of selecting a suboptimal solution in the R\&S problem due to the discrepancy between the simulator and the target system caused by input uncertainty.
+If the MPB's preference probability clearly dominates all other solutions', then the risk is low.
 On the other hand, if there are several solutions whose preference probabilities are close to the MPB's, then collecting additional data to reduce the uncertainty about the input model may reduce the risk of making a suboptimal decision. \cite{KimSong2022} build upon this idea to formulate a budget allocation problem for input data collection when there are several data sources to make the MPB converge to the true optimum at the fastest rate.